 40. Public inspection of register of certificates and modified penalty notices — section 99F(2)

-The register that the Chief Executive Officer is required to maintain under section 99F(1) of the Act is to be available for public inspection during normal office hours at the public reading room.
+The register that the Chief Executive Officer is required to maintain under section 99F(1) of the Act is to be available for public inspection during normal office hours at the Departmental library.

 [Regulation 40 inserted in Gazette 11 Dec 1998 p.
-6603.]
+6603; amended in Gazette 29 Sep 2006 p.
+4261.]

 Part 12 — Infringement notices and offences